 David has just launched his new online economics course – “Economics without Boundaries” – partnering with Udemy and a series of animated economics videos – Punk Economics – viewed by 700,000 people so far.
 He is also behind Ireland’s “Young Economist of the Year” competition aimed at getting teenagers interested in economics.

 Once upon a time he had a real job working as an economist first in the Irish Central Bank and later in the financial markets with UBS and Banque Nationale de Paris.
 He studied economics at Trinity College Dublin and the College of Europe in Bruges.

 These days I am on the road a lot, traveling through most of the continents, usually giving speeches and talks explaining how I see the world economy working.
 This is and has been a great experience, because the more I get out and about, the more I learn.
 Listening to new people with new ideas helps me challenge myself.
 Sometimes in Ireland things can get very parochial and we can delude ourselves into thinking the world is waiting for us to get our act together.
 It is not.

 I try to do public events when I am travelling, so if I am going to be near where you live, and you think you’d like to come and listen or even organize a session for interested people you know locally, why not see whether we can make something happen.
-A good example of this is a speech I will be giving in Sydney on Monday November 12th with the Landsdowne Club for the Irish community down there, which is organized off the back of a talk I am doing the following night for the City of Sydney City Talks season.
+A good example of this is a speech I gave in Sydney on November 12th 2012 with the Landsdowne Club for the Irish community down there, which was organized off the back of a talk I was doing the following night for the City of Sydney City Talks season.
 This is my diary for the months ahead both in Ireland and abroad.
 Have a gander and drop me a line to firstname.lastname@example.org.
 Hope to see you somewhere soon.